secretGeek/til/virtual_box/virtual_box_warning.md

 During installation of virtual box, this warning is designed to cause maximum fright

+> Warning: Network Interfaces
+> Installing the Oracle VM VirtualBox 5.0.12 Networking
+> feature will reset your network connection and temporarily
+> disconnect you from the network.
+>
+> Proceed with installation now?<br />
+> Yes or NO

 ![Virtual Box Warning](VirtualBoxWarning.png)

-I clicked yes, and if I did go offline I didn't notice.
+Like the badass that I am, I clicked yes.
+If I did go offline I didn't notice.
 It was over in less than 2 minutes.